Fife Folklore Archives Curator

 Fall 2016, she curated "Fifty Years of Folk: The Austin and Alta Fife USU Folklore Legacy, 1966-2016" at the USU Library.
 Summer 2009, Williams curated "Books and Buckaroos: USU Cowboy Poetry Collection" an exhibit highlighting USU's involvement with the National Cowboy Poetry Gathering, from its 1985 beginning.
 Fall/Winter 2009-10, she co-curated with Barbara Middleton Bells: Connecting Animals, People and Land, an outgrowth of oral history work.

 Williams is Archival Liaison for the American Folklore Society, a board member of Utah Humanities, Folklore Society of Utah, and Refugee Connection.
 She is past section convener (2009-12) for the American Folklore Society Archives and Library Section.
-She is the folklore subject librarian at the Merrill-Cazier Library.
+She is the folklore liaison librarian at the Merrill-Cazier Library.
 2007-2009, she served on USU's Common Literature Committee, chair 2009.

 Along with Elaine Thatcher, she produced Folksongs of the Beehive State: Early Field Recordings of Utah and Mormon Music.
 Activity in the Arts in Education Program led to Folklore and Folk Art Resource Guide, co-sponsored by the Utah Arts Council.
 She co-directed the Fife Folklore Conference for five years, created and directed USU's Kinship Conference.
-Areas of academic interest include community-based oral history fieldwork, archiving, ethical metadata, diversity awareness, Mormon family, and public folklore.
+Areas of academic interest include community-based oral history fieldwork, archiving, ethical metadata, diversity awareness, Mormon family, Native voices, and public folklore.